mitsake/rng-pcb/docs/readme.md

 # CircuitPython Random Number Generator

 This is my contribution to the Boldport Club's community run Board Swap Project, a hardware random number generator that uses avalanche noise to make patterns and roll dice.
+Please note that I made this for fun - if you need random numbers for anything important, this isn't the project you're looking for.

 ## Operation